Interests & Risks

 Online gaming

-Your teen may be “crushing” candy on their phone or building epic worlds on their gaming console.
-Whatever the genre, online games provide a fun distraction for teens and are another avenue to connect with friends.
-Online games can be played through a console, downloaded as an app for mobile devices or played directly on social networks.
-Many offer chat or multi-player functions that can expose teens to other users who they may not know.
+Online games provide a fun distraction for teens and are another way to connect with friends.
+They can be played through a console or downloaded as an app for mobile devices.
+Many offer chat or multi-player functions that can expose teens to other users they don’t know.

 • Many online games have a chat component where users can talk to people they do not know in person.
 Teens can easily be exposed to inappropriate conversations or redirected to inappropriate content on other sites through the chat.
-In most cases, records of these chats are not saved.
+In many cases, records of these chats may not saved.

-• Some mobile gaming apps utilize the device’s GPS during gameplay, allowing the location of the user to be identified by other users.
+• Some mobile gaming apps use the device’s GPS during gameplay, allowing the location of the user to be identified by other users.

-• For consoles, set up parental controls and create passwords for the parental control features.
-You can control online access by using the block and/or restrict features available on most video game consoles.
+• For consoles, computers, and mobile devices, set up parental controls and create passwords for the parental control features.
+You can also control online access by using the block and/or restrict features available on most video game consoles.

 • Seek games that offer the ability to block or restrict individuals who can play with your teen and allow you to mute other individuals from chatting with them.